my3sheth/angelone-mf-portfolio/README.md

 # AngelOne Mutual Funds Holdings

-A local, offline-first portfolio analytics and management dashboard for Angel One Mutual Funds.
+A local portfolio analytics and management dashboard for Angel One Mutual Funds.

 ## Features